Accreditation of commencing services

 An unannounced assessment contact is also conducted prior to the expiry of the initial twelve month accreditation period.

-More information is available on the Assessment Contacts section.
+More information is available in the Assessment Contacts section.

 Application for re-accreditation